acibis/data_science_citybike/README.md

 In the code:
-- load the 2018 rental data and check basic info (p.ex. the shape of dataframe)
+- load the data and check basic info (p.ex. the shape of dataframe)
 - check the average weekly/monthly rental's number
 - check the average/median time for bikes' rentals
 - check the number of free bikes' rentals (under 15 minutes)